 CE 319 Literacy and Literature for the Young Child.
 3 Semester Hours.
-(Also listed as ER 319)
+(Students seeking the Technical Education: Early Instructor option will take this course.)

 Emphasis is given to teaching Language Arts and literature to ESL students.
 This course examines methods and materials for planning, implementing, and assessing developmentally and culturally appropriate language arts and literature curricula for early childhood education.
 Emphasis will be on developing the process skills for facilitating emergent literacy, early writing, listening, and speaking, as well as teaching language arts and literature.